 The Spring Fair has a country fair vibe, and offers lots of interactive fun for younger families.
 KidZone is dedicated to the younger crowd; and there are many other family-friendly activities, from free face-painting to fun on the farm.

-While all of the classic fair favorites (food, rides, vendors, animals, free stages) will be on display, the Spring Fair offers its own delights including pig racing, the Creative Kids Exhibit and the Northwest Junior Livestock Show and Sale.
+While all of the classic fair favorites (food, rides, vendors, animals, free stages) will be on display, the Spring Fair offers its own delights including pig racing, the Creative Kids Exhibit and the Northwest Junior Livestock Show.

-Families should be especially excited about some of the new activities and shows this year, including:
+Families should be especially excited about the range of kid-friendly activities and shows this year, including:

 Storybook Village: Enter the world of make-believe as you journey through a storybook land of classic fables.
-FREE with Fair admission.
-Daily, at Red Gate Building
+Included with Fair admission.

-Pirate Parrot Patrol: Learn all about parrots from, yes, pirates.
-FREE with Fair admission.
-Various times, Coca-Cola Stage
+Pirate Parrot Patrol: Learn all about parrots from pirates.
+Included with Fair admission.

-4. Free fun abounds (once you pay the admission fee)
+4. Free fun abounds (once you're in the door)

-Sure, you can spend all your time on the rides or Demolition Derby, but if you want to save your pennies, there are scores of activities that don't cost a dime after you spring on the admission fee (unless, of course, you visit on April 20).
+Sure, you can spend all your time on the rides or Demolition Derby, but if you want to save your pennies, there are scores of activities that don't cost a dime after you spring for the Fair admission fee.
 Below are a few examples.

-DockDogs: Who can resist pooches dashing down a 40-foot canine runway and jumping headlong into a large portable swimming pool.
+DockDogs: Who can resist pooches dashing down a 40-foot canine runway and jumping headlong into a large portable swimming pool?
 Follow them to the finals.
-Location: Inside Red Gate

 Fireworks: If your kids can stay up a bit late, bring them to the the Fireworks Spectacular on Friday and Saturday nights.
 Starts at approximately 9 p.m.